TradesmanBOB/The-Awakening-Veil/README.md

 # Copyright

-&copy; 2025 The Awakening Veil.
+&copy; 2025 The Veil Realms.
 All rights reserved.
 Unauthorized copying or use prohibited.